Posted by:

 |

-It it a common occurrence to come home when visiting my family, and my mom is making “Nabe,” (鍋) the Japanese word for hot pot.
+It’s a common occurrence to come home to my mom making “Nabe,” (鍋) the Japanese word for hot pot.
 Mille-Feuille Nabe (ミルフィーユ鍋 ) is a Japanese hot pot dish that creatively layers ingredients to resemble a “thousand-leaf” (mille-feuille) structure, similar to the French pastry with the same name.
-Instead of pastry, the dish consists of alternating layers of napa cabbage leaves and thinly sliced pork belly, which are arranged in a circular pattern within a pot.
-These layers are then simmered in a light broth, often made with dashi, kombu, or other simple seasonings.

-The beauty of mille-feuille nabe lies in its simplicity and presentation—once cooked, the tender cabbage and pork create a rich, comforting flavor.
+The beauty of Mille-Feuille Nabe lies in its simplicity and presentation—once cooked, the tender cabbage and pork create a rich, comforting flavor.
 The dish is usually served with dipping sauces like ponzu or sesame sauce.
 It’s popular during colder months, as it’s warm, nutritious, and easy to share at the table.
 The visual appeal and the blend of subtle flavors make it a beloved comfort food in Japan.
 And luckily, it’s fairly easy and inexpensive to recreate at home.

 Recommended Cookware